panglesd/slipshow/CONTRIBUTING.md

 The source for the docs can be found in the `docs/` folder, as `.rst` files.
 In order to be turned into the static html website, you need to have [sphinx](https://www.sphinx-doc.org/en/master/).
-Moreover, since the docs contains editable slipshow examples, you also need to be able to [build the project](#building-the-project).
+Moreover, since the docs contain editable slipshow examples, you also need to be able to [build the project](#building-the-project).
 In the future, I'll try to allow the docs to be built without requiring the whole project to be built, do not hesitate to open an issue if that is getting on the way of your documentation PR.